KinyanjuiC/studysync/README.md

 ## 🎯 Project Description

 StudySync revolutionizes collaborative learning by addressing the critical problem of student isolation and ineffective study habits in higher education.
-Our AI-powered platform intelligently matches students with compatible study partners, creates personalized study schedules, and facilitates seamless collaboration through virtual study rooms with real-time progress tracking.
+Our digital platform intelligently matches students with compatible study partners, creates personalized study schedules and facilitates seamless collaboration through virtual study rooms with real-time progress tracking.

 ### 🔍 Market Need
 - **73%** of students report feeling isolated in their studies